 We shall mainly be concerned with signal-reception, leading up to section 2.4 and the enigma of the "writing down" of experience-based encodings into chemical storage, but let us look briefly at signal emission first.
 This might occur as an emitted ordered-sequence of frequency codes produced by an RNA-like physical sequence, having consecutive sites which "fire" in an ordered chain-reaction, thus producing some sort of modulated stream of waves or pulses.
 Alternatively (or concurrently) the emission might take the basic form of a "click" or isolated standard-shaped pulse, caused perhaps by a single sodium ion bursting through a cell-membrane pore, in some standardized way or synchronized conformational changes at specific macromolecular sites (Fig. 2.3/1).
-Any such pulse might well form a collective pattern with other similar pulses (quite likely triggered after a predictable delay), thereby producing a standard population-cluster or "envelope" of pulses, actually distributed somewhat in space and time, and therefore having properties of both the envelope and the individual pulses (with their main fourier components possibly in the infra-red range).
+Any such pulse might well form a collective pattern with other similar pulses (quite likely triggered after a predictable delay), thereby producing a standard population-cluster or "envelope" of pulses, actually distributed somewhat in space and time, and therefore having properties of both the envelope and the individual pulses (with their main fourier components possibly in the infra-red range1).
 Moreover if such pulse signals pass through an optically dispersive medium, such as a Newtonian prism or a "distorting" waveguide, then any reliably shaped pulse will spread its fourier components into a characteristically distributed pattern (in space and/or in time) which might then be detectable by virtue of this distribution.
+For instance, one component might prime a reception-site to deal with the other components when they arrive after the 'correct' delay.

-&lt;sup>1 When stated thus, in terms of fourier components, this assumes a classical rather than a quantum physical basis.
+1 When stated thus, in terms of fourier components, this assumes a classical rather than a quantum physical basis.
 It will suffice here to justify this statistically by postulating a sufficiently synchronized volley of pulses (or wave-packets) - in close proximity - such that they would have a characteristic collective wave form (or pulse-shape) under these circumstances.